CUSTODIAL WORKER II-C L

-- General cleaning, including biohazard cleanup, mopping, dusting, sweeping.
+- General cleaning, including biohazard cleanup, mopping, dusting, and sweeping.
 Wash walls, windows and ceilings; collect trash, sort recyclables, clean entrance mats; clean and sanitize showers, locker rooms and toilet facilities.

 - Floor care, including washing, stripping and waxing floors; operate floor care equipment, such as buffing or scrubbing machines.